Injent/whats-cooking/README.md

 - Give a furnace `/function injent:items/structures/furnace`
 - Give a mixer `/function injent:items/structures/mixer`
 - Give a soup cooker `/function injent:items/structures/cooking_pot`
+- Give a barrel `/function injent:items/structures/barrel`

 ### Special Tags
 - Apply the `CanMix:1b` tag to any item to be able to put it in the mixer by right-clicking on it.
-- Apply the `CanFry:1b` tag to any item to be able to use as ingredient in furnace.
+- Apply the `CanFry:1b` tag to any item to be able to use as ingredient in skillet.
 - Apply the `CanBoil:1b` tag to any item to be able to put it in the cooking pot.
+- Apply the `CanBake:1b` tag to any item to be able to put it in the furncace.

 ### Item List
 #### Ingredients